 Fortunately, here’s what we know to be true: It’s impossible to gain two pounds overnight.

 Okay, maybe it’s not impossible, but it’s highly unlikely.
 Gaining two pounds of true weight from one day to the next would require you to eat about 7,000 calories more than your body needs to maintain its weight—that’s nearly 17 quarter pounders or 21 hot fudge sundaes!
 It’s also pretty unlikely to gain even 0.5 pounds of true weight—that would require eating about double your daily calorie goal.

 The dreaded (but totally normal) weight fluctuation

 We call this a weight fluctuation—a small increase or decrease in weight from one day to the next, that’s not a true weight gain or weight loss.
-According to a study published in Physiological Reports, your weight can fluctuate by 2 to 4.5 lbs in a day.
+According to a study published in Physiological Reports, your weight can fluctuate by 2 to 4.5 pounds in a day.
 In fact, most people experience at least one or two weight fluctuations per week, and usually, the number on the scale isn’t going in the direction we’d like it to on our weight loss journey.

 Why our weight fluctuates

 Last night, you enjoyed spaghetti and meatballs for dinner, with a side of bread and salad—all within your calorie goal.
 The next morning, you see the scale jump up a few pounds.

 “I shouldn’t have eaten that bread yesterday.”